blocknetdx/blocknet/README.md

 - Fast transactions featuring guaranteed zero confirmation transactions, we call it _SwiftTX_.
-- Decentralized blockchain voting providing for consensus based advancement of the current Masternode technology used to secure the network and provide the above features, each Masternode is secured with a collateral of 10K PIV
+- Decentralized blockchain voting providing for consensus based advancement of the current Masternode technology used to secure the network and provide the above features, each Masternode is secured with a collateral of 10K PIV.

 More information at [pivx.org](http://www.pivx.org) Visit our ANN thread at [BitcoinTalk](http://www.bitcointalk.org/index.php?topic=1262920)